palmerleonard/Business-Analytics-Projects/README.md

 # Business Analytics Projects

-This repository features a collection of class projects completed as part of a Business Analytics course at the University of Kentucky.
+This repository features a collection of class projects completed as part of a business analytics course at the University of Kentucky.

 The PDF slide decks included in this repository contain collaborative and course provided material, and I do not claim individual credit for all information presented within them.